IgorKrupenja/zaino/README.md

 - [src/routes/](packages/web-app/src/routes) React Router config and routes.
 - [src/state/](packages/web-app/src/state) State management with Redux.
 - [src/styles/](packages/web-app/src/styles) Style variables and settings that apply to the whole app.

+## Acknowledgements

+- Dmitri Shastin for his ideas and sharing his inventory data with me.
+- All the people proving me with feedback.